 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Muting Audio

 You can mute the audio in a video clip (or in any audio clip on the timeline) simply by right-clicking on it in the timeline and then selecting Mute Clip.
 If you added any audio volume keys previously, they are hidden.